 The workshop will use these recent findings as part of an Appreciative Inquiry approach in order to “choose the positive as the focus of inquiry” (Mohr, 2002)to steer a City specific journey by sharing stories about the experiences of staff and students to illustrate the benefits to learning through the use of this technology.

 Introduction and presenting the perspectives – 15 minutes

-Three short presentations will introduce the findings of the recent survey and consultation activities at City which will outline perspectives on the student use of recordings and the practice of academic staff, a third presentation will introduce and identify some disparate tensions between academic practice and student use and introduce considerations for inclusive practice.
+A short presentation will introduce the findings of the recent survey and consultation activities at City which will outline perspectives on the student use of recordings and the practice of academic staff and introduce some disparate tensions between academic practice and student use and introduce considerations for inclusive practice.